-Every Christmas season, articles appear in rather mainstream news outlets either about the Puritans’ attitudes toward Christmas or about the actual patchwork pagan origins of the holiday.
 Saturnalia was a pagan Roman festival held annually from December 17-25.
 Its customary celebrations were both chaotic and violent and, hence, were popular amongst lower-class Romans.
 In the fourth century, as the Catholic Church sought to bring the pagan masses into the Christian fold, the Church adopted the final day of the festival as Jesus’s birthday, which the New Testament does not indicate and on which, until this time, there had been no widespread consensus.
 The Church effectively killed two birds with one stone.
-Throughout the centuries, the most violent aspects of the celebration (including human sacrifices) fell away, but the customs of near-lawless revelry persisted, and indeed defined the celebrations in the early modern period.
+Throughout the centuries, the most violent aspects of the celebration (which, allegedly, may have included human sacrifices) fell away, but the customs of near-lawless revelry persisted, and indeed defined the celebrations in the early modern period.

 At the start of the early modern period, the holiday was not yet the priority it has become, as Easter dominated the Catholic calendar.
 But the Reformation had a significant impact on the perception of Christmas, both positively and negatively.
 The holiday celebration customs were continued by the Church of England.
 The often uninhibited revelry of the holiday (which Puritans derisively referred to as “Foolstide”) appealed to the English lower classes while the gentry celebrated with “eating and drinking, [and] banqueting and feasting.”